-- (b) Department of developmental disabilities (DODD)-certified providers of community respite as set forth in rule 5123-9-22 of the Administrative Code; - (c) DODD-certified providers of informal respite as set forth in rule 5123-9-21 of the Administrative Code: - (d) Family, who do not also meet the definition of "legally responsible family member" as defined in rule 5160-45-01 of the Administrative Code, and who do not reside in the home with the youth; - (e) Natural supports; or - (f) Foster care settings as described in rule 5101:2-47-16 of the Administrative Code are excluded from being eligible providers of behavioral health respite services when these settings are currently fostering youth, unless the foster home: - (i) Has an established relationship with the youth who will receive respite services in the foster home; - (ii) Is fostering siblings or kin of the youth who will receive respite services in the foster home; or - (iii) Is fostering the child of a parenting youth who will receive respite services in the foster home. - (2) Behavioral health respite providers will adhere to the criminal records check criteria set forth in rule 5160-43-09 of the Administrative Code. - (3) All eligible providers of behavioral health respite will obtain and maintain first aid certification from instruction which includes hands-on training by a certified first aid instructor.
-At its discretion, ODM may accept training conducted by a solely internet-based class as sufficient for the purposes of first aid certification. - (4) All eligible providers of behavioral health respite will complete training in trauma-informed care practices as set forth in rule 5101:2-9-42 of the Administrative Code.
+- (b) The Ohio department of developmental disabilities (DODD)-certified providers of community respite as set forth in rule 5123-9-22 of the Administrative Code; - (c) DODD-certified providers of informal respite as set forth in rule 5123-9-21 of the Administrative Code: - (d) Family, who do not also meet the definition of "legally responsible family member" as defined in rule 5160-45-01 of the Administrative Code, and who do not reside in the home with the youth; - (e) Natural supports; or - (f) Foster care settings as described in rule 5101:2-47-16 of the Administrative Code that either: - (i) Are not currently fostering other youth; or - (ii) If currently fostering other youth, meets one of the criteria identified in paragraphs (C)(1)(f)(ii)(a) to (C)(1)(f)(ii)(c) of this rule, and the foster caregiver has determined that the youth in need of behavioral health respite services can be safely served together with the youth residing in the home: - (A) Has a relationship, established via a face-to-face meeting, a telephone call, or a video call, with the youth who will receive respite services in the foster home; or - (B) Is fostering siblings or kin of the youth who will receive respite services in the foster home; or - (C) Is fostering the child of a parenting youth who will receive respite services in the foster home. - (2) Behavioral health respite providers are subject to the criminal records check criteria set forth in rule 5160-45-07 or 5160-45-08 of the Administrative Code, as applicable. - (3) Behavioral health respite providers will obtain and maintain first aid certification from instruction which includes hands-on training by a certified first aid instructor.
+At its discretion, ODM may accept training conducted by a solely internet-based class as sufficient for the purposes of first aid certification.